hanzhang24/Slogo/README.md

 This project implements a simplified version of Logo, an educational coding app for new programmers.
-Through a terminal-like command box, users can interact with an avatar, conduct mathematical operations, define variables and commands, and customize UI colors and simulation speed.
+Through a terminal-like command box, users can interact with an avatar, conduct mathematical operations, define variables and commands, and customize UI colors and simulation speed.git pu

 ### Timeline